uploadcare/pyuploadcare-example/README.md

 ### Addons

-One can execute operations that wrapped as addons.
+Use can execute operations that wrapped as addons.
 There are three implemented addons:
 - background removing
 - virus scanning
 - labels recognition

 For additional information proceed to [Uploadcare REST API Add-ons](https://uploadcare.com/api-refs/rest-api/v0.7.0/#tag/Add-Ons).

 #### Labels recognition via AWS

-One only needs to choose a file to proceed
+You only need to choose a file to start a recognition

 ![Setup recogntion](./img/setup_addon_aws_recognition.png)

-After all corresponding part of file's `adddata` is rendered and one can get into full file information if needed
+After all corresponding part of file's `adddata` is rendered and you can get into full file information if needed

 ![Recogntion results](./img/addon_aws_execution_result.png)